 The scholarship was established in 2002 in memory of Raphael Sommer by his mother Alice Herz-Sommer and his widow Geneviève Sommer.

-Auditions are held every year and the Raphael Sommer Foundation awards scholarships of £1000 to highly talented young cellists.
+Auditions are held every year and the Foundation awards scholarships of £1,000 to highly talented young cellists.
+Junior awards of lesser amounts are also sometimes given.

-The focus is in the field of chamber music performance which can be of such critical importance to developing musicians and where opportunities for advanced performance coaching and experience are generally rather limited after students leave the teaching institutions.
+The focus is in the field of chamber music performance, which can be of critical importance to developing musicians, and where opportunities for advanced performance coaching and experience are generally rather limited after students leave teaching institutions.

 Eligibility